Municipal Guide Florida Marion · Ocala / Horse Country

 Simplify Marion County permitting with Alliance Permitting

 Marion County's residential and equestrian/agricultural growth around Ocala keeps Building Safety busy, and the new Civic Access portal changed how applications get filed.
-Alliance Permitting is a permit expediter for Marion County — our permit expediting services pair AI-driven document review with experts who know Civic Access and the county's review process, so your Ocala-area submissions move faster.
+Alliance Permitting is a permit expediter for Marion County — our permit expediting services in Florida pair AI-driven document review with experts who know Civic Access and the county's review process, so your Ocala-area submissions move faster.

 250K+Permits approved